Metlink is committed to making public transport accessible and convenient for all passengers.

-There is limited capability for wheelchair access.
+There is limited capability for wheelchair and mobility devices access.
 The crew will make every effort to ensure wheelchair users can come on board.
 Motorised wheelchairs in particular are very difficult as crew have to lift them on board.
 In most cases top deck access is available as the wheelchair can be wheeled or lifted up the gangway and this allows disembarkation from the top deck on outlying wharves.

 Matangi train doors will not open automatically at each station.
-Each door has a button that needs to be pushed in order for the door to open.
-These green buttons can be pressed when the signal is heard.
+Each door has a button that needs to be pushed for the door to open.
+These green buttons can be operated when a signal is heard.
 A warning signal will sound before the doors close.

 Railway stations that have recently upgraded platforms will have tactile indicators along the platform.